celluloid/celluloid/architecture.md

 Lastly, the code registers some methods for shutdown to terminate all actors `at_exit` and then initializes the system.

 To boot the system, code is clearly intended to `require 'celluloid/current'` or `require 'celluloid/backported'` which in turn call `require 'celluloid/autostart'`.
 Autostart finishes the initialization sequence by calling the equivalent to `Actor::System.new.start`.

+## Supervision Lifecycle
+The final call to `Actor::System.new.start` kicks off the top level supervisor.
+The supervisor container is an actor and it will keep track of all defined actors as they are added for supervision.
+A user may create an actor that is not supervised, so the top-level supervisor does not necessarily have a reference to every actor in the system.

+The Registry is also created at this time and lives within the main container.
+Actors can be added to the registry even if they are not supervised.
+The two concepts are separate even though the code is somewhat comingled.

 ## Classes / Modules

 ### Celluloid Module